HaRsH-KuMaR-eng/excel-sales-performance-dashboard/README.md

 - How are revenue, expenses, and profit related?
 - Which department has the highest operational cost?

-This dashboard provides a centralized solution for answering these questions using Excel.
+This dashboard provides a centralised solution for answering these questions using Excel.

 ---